 Meander through Middle-Earth

-Chase elves, follow in Gandalf 's footsteps and buy your very own Elven Cloak all in the Hutt Valley
+Chase elves, follow in Gandalf 's footsteps and buy your very own original Elven Cloak to complete your Lord of the Rings look

 Most know it as New Zealand or Aotearoa, but to some it’s called Middle-earth.
 Sir Peter Jackson’s much-loved Lord of the Rings trilogy was filmed entirely in our fair nation, with many iconic scenes taking place in spots around the Wellington region.

 While a huge amount of effort went into leaving the pristine environments untouched after filming was completed, there are still plenty of ways to follow in the footsteps of the Fellowship of the Ring in the Hutt Valley.

 Kaitoke Regional Park is known for a few things - its ancient rainforest ripe for hiking and mountain biking, its hidden swimming spots in the river, and its Lord of the Rings filming locations.
 This park was transformed into the city of Rivendell, the refuge for the Elves and the place where the fellowship was formed, and a replica Elven archway still stands among the bush, making for the perfect photo op.

 Rivendell is definitely a magical elf forest.
 A must-go place for LOTR fans.
 An area surrounded by huge big trees.